MicrosoftDocs/well-architected/well-architected/performance-efficiency/tradeoffs.md

 - Expanding into multiple regions can enhance performance by bringing workloads closer to the user, but it also adds complexity and resource duplication.

-> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: More components.** One cost optimization technique is to consolidate with a smaller number of resources by increasing density, removing duplication, and collocating functionality.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: More components.** One cost optimization technique is to consolidate with a smaller number of resources by increasing density, removing duplication, and co-locating functionality.

 - Performance-centric cloud design patterns sometimes necessitate the introduction of extra components.
 These extra components usually lead to an overall cost increase for the workload.
 For example, you might include a message bus for load leveling or offload tasks to an application or content delivery network for improved response times.